n04x/n04x.github.io/kanto-money.md

 <h2 id="brock">Brock</h2>
 ![Brock]({{site.url}}/assets/images/trainers/brock.gif)

-This trainer is located in Pewter City in kanto.
+This trainer is located in Pewter City in Kanto.
 Below is the possible lineup the trainer might have:

 <ol>
     <li>